-At July 31, 2021, the University had a \$50.0 million committed line of credit available for general corporate purposes at the LIBOR daily floating rate plus 0.55% per annum.
-The University has never drawn on the line of credit.
-The line expires on July 1, 2022.
+During the year ended July 31, 2021, the University had a \$50.0 million committed line of credit available for general corporate purposes at the LIBOR daily floating rate plus 0.55% per annum.
+The line expired on July 1, 2022.
+The University has never drawn on its lines of credit.